This advanced search portion of this article is only applicable to users of Onna Discovery and Onna Enterprise.

 Another option is to use the discussion filter and select a participant.
 Click on the filter toggle on the top right corner of the page:

 This opens the filter panel on the left side of the page.
 Next click the gear at the bottom of the filter panel to customize your filters:

 Advanced User Searching

 Advance searching for users is associated with RelatedUsers field Related Users Name.
 For example to query for John Smith you can execute where Related Users Names contains John Smith:

 Another scenario is finding any personal messages where a user is involved.
-In this case you add Conversation Type to the query and use the direct/multi-party search terms (dms,mpim):
+In this case you Add Group with an OR connector.
+Then add a Condition of Conversation Type to the query for "dms" with an additional Conversation Type containing "mpim" to find both direct/multi-party messages in your query (dms,mpim).

 More Useful Searches